JanMuench/Tutorial_Patch-clamp_data/README.md

 	is the time axis of all traces in the  current array.
 The ligand concentrations are saved in “ligand_conc.txt” and “ligand_conc_decay.txt”.
-Each row of the ligand matrix defines an array whose entries are element-wise multiplied to the rates in the function
+Each row of the ligand matrix defines an array whose entries are element-wise multiplied to the rates in the function “multiply_ligandconc_CCCO”.
+Ligand-independent rates are multiplied by one and the ligand depended rates are multiplied with a ligand concentration.
+Within the script
+	“sample_PC_data.py” in the functions “data_slices_beg_new” and 	“data_slices_decay_new”
+	the time points of the concentration jumps are defined.
+Additionally, each time trace is cutted that activation or deactivation is treated as an individual time trace on an individual CPU.
+We assumed that we only needed 5 patches.
+So two ligand concentrations were measured from one patch.
+For optimal caluclation efficiency, 10 time traces require 20 CPUs (activation and decay).
+40 CPU to apply cross validaton times 4 for 4 independent sample chains.